GerritCodeReview/plugins_its-base/hooks-its/src/main/resources/Documentation/config.md

 Event Properties
 ~~~~~~~~~~~~~~~~

-The properties exposed by events depend on the kind of event.
+The properties exposed by events depend on the kind of the event.

 For all events, the event's class name is provided in the 'event'
 property.
 Most native Gerrit events provide the 'event-type'